josephistired/SpeedtestTrackerBot/README.md

 ## Planned Updates

+Thankfully, [V1](https://docs.speedtest-tracker.dev/api/v1) of the API for Speedtest Tracker has been released!
 I plan on updating this bot with new features once the owner of SpeedTest Tracker adds more routes to the API.
-According to the [project's Github](https://github.com/alexjustesen/speedtest-tracker), a rewrite is coming very soon (:

 ## Contributing
 If you would like to contribute, please fork the repository and use a feature branch.
 Pull requests are welcome.